|9-105.300||Approval Requirements for Money Laundering Cases|

 There are four categories of money laundering prosecutions which require prior authorization from the Criminal or Tax Division:

 - Extraterritorial Jurisdiction.
-Criminal Division (Asset Forfeiture & Money Laundering Section) (AFMLS) approval is required before the commencement of any investigation where jurisdiction to prosecute is based solely on the extraterritorial jurisdiction provisions of §§ 1956 and 1957.
-Due to the potential international sensitivities, as well as proof problems, involved in using these extraterritorial provisions, no grand jury investigation may be commenced, no indictment may be returned, and no complaint may be filed without the prior approval of AFMLS, Criminal Division when jurisdiction to prosecute these offenses exists only because of these extraterritorial provisions.
+Criminal Division (Money Laundering and Asset Recovery Section) (MLARS) approval is required before the commencement of any investigation where jurisdiction to prosecute is based solely on the extraterritorial jurisdiction provisions of §§ 1956 and 1957.
+Due to the potential international sensitivities, as well as proof problems, involved in using these extraterritorial provisions, no grand jury investigation may be commenced, no indictment may be returned, and no complaint may be filed without the prior approval of MLARS, Criminal Division when jurisdiction to prosecute these offenses exists only because of these extraterritorial provisions.

 - Tax Division Authorization.
 Tax Division authorization is required prior to any prosecution under § 1956(a)(1)(A)(ii) where the sole or principal purpose of the financial transaction was to evade the payment of taxes.
 Such approval shall be given in accordance with the prosecution policies set forth in JM 9-105.750.